 We therefore anticipate that we will need substantial additional funding in connection with our continuing operations.
-At September 30, 2023, we had approximately \$20.8 million in cash, cash equivalents, and marketable securities.
+At March 31, 2023, we had approximately \$39.8 million in cash, cash equivalents, and marketable securities.
 We intend to devote our capital resources to the preclinical and clinical development of our product candidates, our public company compliance costs, and certain of the milestone payments under the Bayer License Agreement.
+In June 2022, our board of directors approved a strategic plan to prioritize, focus and realign our resources, including a 33% workforce reduction, to support our prioritized studies and programs and extend our estimated cash runway.
 Based on our current business plans and assumptions, we believe our existing cash will enable us to fund our operating expenses and capital requirements into late 2024.
 Our estimate as to how long we expect our capital to be able to fund our operating expenses and capital requirements is based on plans and assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Changing circumstances, some of which may be beyond our control, could result in less cash available to us or cause us to consume capital significantly faster than we currently anticipate, and we may need or choose to seek additional funds sooner than planned.